 These rules must apply to all students whether or not they were recipients of any financial aid at the University of Guam or any other college.
+This policy is effective immediately and supersedes the previous policies.

 Federal regulations state that the rules must include the following elements: